wacncontent/CustomizeTool/output/articles/app-service-web/azure-sdk-dotnet-release-notes-2_8.md

 Scripts from projects created in earlier versions of the SDK will not run from within Visual Studio when using the 2.8 SDK.
 All scripts will continue to work outside of Visual Studio with the appropriate version of the Azure PowerShell cmdlets.

 The 2.8 SDK requires version 1.0 of the Azure PowerShell cmdlets.
 All other versions of the SDK require version 0.9.8 of the Azure PowerShell cmdlets.
-For more information see [  For more information see [this](http://go.microsoft.com/fwlink/?LinkID=623011) blog. 
+For more information see [this](http://go.microsoft.com/fwlink/?LinkID=623011) blog.

 ###Web Tools Extensions